Bellevue Transit Center: Light rail

 Bellevue Transit Center was selected as the site of a light rail station as part of the East Link Extension, funded by a regional vote in 2008.
 Construction began in 2017.
 The station, to be named Bellevue Downtown station, would be located to the east of the current transit center, along Northeast 6th Street between 110th and 112th avenues on the north side of the Bellevue City Hall.
 It would be at the east end of a tunnel under downtown Bellevue and the west end of an elevated bridge across Interstate 405 leading towards Wilburton station.
 The station would have two entrances, on 110th and 112th, and comprise two side platforms.

 The ballot measure that approved East Link in 2008 only included money for an at-grade alignment in Downtown Bellevue, leaving a $100 million to $200 million funding shortfall for a tunneled option that would have to be funded by an external source.
 The city of Bellevue agreed to fund the remainder, but the placement of the station remained controversial as leaders were split between a tunneled station closer to the city center, a surface alignment, and an elevated station along I-405.
 The final routing was approved in 2013 by the Bellevue City Council and Sound Transit, choosing an open-air station that would save $19 to $33 million compared to one inside the tunnel.

 The station opened on April 27, 2024, as part of the initial segment of the 2 Line between South Bellevue and Redmond Technology stations.

 Bus rapid transit

 Bellevue Transit Center is the terminus of the RapidRide B Line, a bus rapid transit route that connects Downtown Bellevue to Crossroads, Overlake, and Downtown Redmond.
 The RapidRide line opened in 2011 and is operated by King County Metro.
 An additional RapidRide service, the K Line, is scheduled to open in 2030 and will connect the transit center to Eastgate, Kirkland, and Totem Lake.

 Sound Transit's bus rapid transit system, Stride, will have two lines that terminate at Bellevue Transit Center: the S1 Line, which opens in 2028 and will connect to Renton and Burien; and the S2 Line, which opens in 2029 and will connect to Bothell and Lynnwood.
+Construction at the transit center's future Stride bays began in July 2026 with modifications to the sidewalk and canopy structures.
+Several bus bays were temporarily relocated to 110th Avenue Northeast during the construction process.